 The financial trend data is comprised of tables that show net position by component, changes in net position, operating expenses, other revenues and expenses, and operating revenues and expenses.
-The revenue capacity data looks at such things as operating revenues by source, revenue and billed inmate days by customer and largest revenue source.
+The revenue capacity data looks at such things as operating revenues by source, historical trend of per diem rates, revenue and billed inmate days by customer and largest revenue source.
 The debt capacity data shows outstanding debt by type and revenue bond coverage ratios.
 The demographic and economic information is comprised of number of inmates, principal employers, population, and unemployment rates by jurisdiction.
 The operating information contains tables for number of employees by activities and a listing of insurance coverage.